KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-money-flow">
       <h3>Annual money flow</h3>
       <p class="graph-description">
-        Inspired by the Reddit commnunity <a href='https://old.reddit.com/r/PFPorn' target='_blank'>/r/PFPorn</a>, I create an annual money flow chart to clearly see how much money I earn, where I'm spending it, and how much I'm saving.
+        Inspired by a <a href='https://old.reddit.com/r/PFPorn' target='_blank'>Reddit finance commnunity</a>, I had been creating annual money flow charts to clearly see how much money I earned, where I spent how much, and how much I saved.
 The chart below isn't mine (for privacy reasons), but just an example I created.
       </p>

       <ul>

-          <li><span class='highlighted'>Not owning an apartment, and <a href='/blog/one-year-nomad' target='_blank'>living in Airbnbs as a nomad</a> I actually spent less money.</span> This was due to not having to buy any furniture, appliances, etc. but also because the number of items I could by for myself was limited, as everything was limited to be able to fit into 2 suitcases.</li>
+          <li><span class='highlighted'>Not owning an apartment, and <a href='/blog/one-year-nomad' target='_blank'>living in Airbnbs as a nomad</a> I actually spent less money.</span> This was due to not having to buy any furniture, appliances, etc. but also because the number of items I could by for myself was limited, as everything was limited to be able to fit into 2 suitcases.
+Additionaly I didn't have to pay any rent whenever I traveled for my job, or during conferences.</li>

           <li>Misc. subscriptions/expenses are adding up quickly</li>

           <li>Having an End-Of-Year summary from your credit card provider, and always using your card when possible, is a great way to get those numbers</li>

-          <li>Creating this chart is still a lot of work, if you want to also consider getting reimbursed, or expenses you've covered for a group (e.g. booked a larger Airbnb)</li>
+          <li>Creating this chart is still a lot of work, as you have to keep in mind that some expenses are not solely yours, but you might have covered for a group (e.g. booked a larger Airbnb), or got reimbursed</li>

       </ul>